Trinity School, Teignmouth, South Devon

 In the evenings and around lessons, the kids get access to the ICT suite for extra study when they need it.
 And on the flip side, they get plenty of social time, too, with all the usual suspects, like movie nights and paintball sessions regularly planned.
 At weekends kids in Year 9 are allowed to go into Teignmouth (not known for its rowdiness, happily) and Years 10, 11 and Sixth formers get the freedom to travel to Exeter at weekends.
 They’re also encouraged to go and stay with their mates who are day pupils, so all in all, there’s no sense of detachment from the rest of the world.

 Lawrence Coen is exactly the kind of strong and charismatic headmaster you’d want running the show at your child’s setting.
-He’s positive, passionate and has a nurturing backbone and a will to drive all those who come to study to get the most out of their education.
+He’s positive, passionate and has the will to drive all those who come to study to get the most out of their education.
 Plus, he’s involved with the Local Surf Lifesaving Club, elevating him to ‘cool’ level; and 18 months in (12 years at the school), he still gives off that air of feeling privileged to be doing the job, in such a fab spot in the world (I think he’s as partial to a sea view as I am).
 With his own kids in school, he’s living the whole educational journey both through the eyes of a parent and those of a head.